-- To initiate a non-VISA® debit transaction, you may enter a PIN at a "Point of Sale" (POS) terminal or, for certain bill payment transactions, provide the account number for an e-commerce or mail/telephone order transaction after clearly indicating a preference to route it as a non-VISA debit
+- To initiate a non-VISA® debit transaction, you may enter a PIN at a (POS) terminal or, for certain bill payment transactions, provide the account number for an e-commerce or mail/telephone order transaction after clearly indicating a preference to route it as a non-VISA debit

 transaction.
 These transactions are enabled through the PULSE® network, which is associated with your First National Bank of Fort Smith VISA®